tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note how type denotation can't use operational semantics
+    - since soundness proof would be undecidable since operational semantics is undecidable
 - note how in type reconstruction for fix,
     - inputs (left) are resolved one step to avoid hitting extruded variables
     - outputs (right) are resolved multi step, since there's no extruded variables in that direction